 - Information that, using accepted risk communication techniques, clearly communicates whether a test result value exceeds a level determined by the administrator or the state to pose a health risk.

-- Information on treatment options, including information relating to water treatment systems certified to the relevant NSF/ANSI American National Standard for drinking water treatment units by a third-party certification body, such as NSF International, accredited by the ANSI National Accreditation Board.
+- Information on treatment options, including information relating to water treatment systems certified to the relevant NSF/ANSI American National Standard for drinking water treatment units by a third-party certification body, such as NSF, accredited by the ANSI National Accreditation Board.

 By naming NSF-specific standards, Reps.
 Kildee and Gallagher cast a spotlight on our dedication to protecting and improving global human health.
 For more information about the bill, check out the joint press release.